-In this tutorial, we’ll check out how to display data from your Salesforce reports on your Geckoboard dashboards.
+In this article, we’ll show you how to display data from your Salesforce reports on your Geckoboard dashboards.

-- Our Salesforce integration supports only Summary and Matrix reports.
-Basically, the idea here is that you create a custom Summary or Matrix report for tracking the metrics you're interested in — just as you normally would in Salesforce.
+Create a custom Summary or Matrix report for tracking the metrics you're interested in — just as you'd normally do in Salesforce.
 Geckoboard will then be able to pull in and display those metrics on your dashboards.

-Get in touch: If you'd like to use Tabular or Joined reports, drop us a line and let us know how they'll be useful to you.
+If you'd like to use Joined reports, drop us a line and let us know how they'll be useful to you.

-- Make sure you save your reports in a folder that your Salesforce user account (i.e. the one connected to Geckoboard) has access to or under public folders.
+- Save your reports in a folder that your Salesforce user account has access to (i.e. the one connected to Geckoboard), or under public folders.
 Geckoboard cannot read private reports that your Salesforce user doesn't have access to.

-- Whenever you create a new report or make changes to an existing one, make sure to run the report as well, using the Save and Run Report option within Salesforce.
+- Run reports each time you create a new report or make changes to an existing one.
+Use the Save and Run Report option within Salesforce.

 Grouping your report data